oceanfabreeze/automation/README.md

 ## docker
 Hosts docker-compose files for now.
 Not really used as i'm no longer contanerizing anything in the lab but keeping here for future.

+## standalone-scripts
+Standalone Scripts written in Shell and Python to be run independantly from an automation solution.

 ## .ansible-lint.yml
 Config for the Ansible Linter workflow defined in Github Actions.
 Ignoring a few things that I don't care about in a lab setting.